Powdermill Nature Reserve

 Carnegie Museum of Natural History's Pennsylvania Unconventional Natural Gas Wells Geodatabase is a compilation of six datasets to help determine the location and nature of unconventional natural gas wells in Pennsylvania.
 All the source data is provided by the Pennsylvania Department of Environmental Protection (PA DEP).
 The geodatabase is specifically designed to meet the needs for research analyses and other non-commercial uses.
 Carnegie Museum of Natural History makes no warranty or guarantee with regard to the accuracy or completeness of the data.
 The geodatabase is updated quarterly.
 For the specific schedule, please see the Frequently Asked Questions.

-The PA DEP provides six major reports on natural gas well activity to the public.
+The PA DEP provides eight major reports on natural gas well activity to the public.
 Click titles for access to source data:

 - Permits Issued